Dimitris112/lets-cook-pp2/README.md

    - Fixed the category to be reset when the user clicks on a random recipe or an alphabet letter and always to start on page 1 whenever he searches something new.
    - Fixed the issue where the `category` would remain the same even if the user entered invalid information.
    - When the user clicked the `Search` button despite if there was nothing in the searchbar, it would fetch recipes.
 Instead now it will show that `No recipes found.`
+   - Fixed the pagination controls to be hidden when the user clicked the `Search` button if earlier there were multiple pages of recipes displayed and the `No recipes found` message appeared.

  - ### Unfixed bugs